 Now, do the GIs tell you what happens after you've executed a Note?
 Can it be done only once?
 Is it in effect throughout the entire rallye?
 Did your Supp or SI tell you to delete the Note or delete the sign that brought you to the point where you found the CM?
+If Note A above stays in effect, it has higher priority than SUPP 2's part 2, so you'll again turn L on Main.
+If the GIs say CM L1 doesn't exist any longer, you'll come to N3, which better stop the cycle.
 Does the Supp or SI instruct you to work on a new RI other than the one on which you were working before you executed the Note?
 These are all important things to consider.
 You will have to know the answers to these questions after you execute a valid Note Instruction.

-If, for example, the GIs don't specify how a Note is taken out of effect, here is how you can execute it a second time: Note A is in effect (Note A: L at Main) and you're working on the RI which says R at Main.
-When you come to Main, you turn left to execute the Note.
-You find the CM and record its letter/number combination.
-Under the corresponding numbered Supps you find that you are to: 1.
-U, 2.
-DRI, 3.
-CS.
-This means that you do a U-turn, delete the RI you were working on (R at Main), and continue straight at the next intersection (the one from which you turned left to get this CM).
-The Note is still in effect because the GIs say that it must be deleted with a DN (Delete Note instruction).
-So, at the next intersection, instead of the Supp's CS, you turn left again, because you once again see the sign that says "Main," even though it is now parallel to your direction of travel.
-After turning left, you will find yet another CM.
-You find that its instructions read, "1.
-DN, 2.
-U, 3.
-L 1st Opp."
-This means that you can now delete the Note, make a U-turn, then turn left at the next opportunity, and you are now back on the turkey route.
+Or take this example, using the same figure: This means that after recording CM L1, you would expect to do a U-turn, delete the RI you were working on (R at Main), and continue straight at the next intersection (the pictured one from which you turned left to get CM L1).
+But if Note is still in effect because the GIs say that it must be deleted with a DN (Delete Note) instruction, then at the next intersection, instead of the Supp's CS, you turn left again to re-execute Note A, because you once again see the sign that says "Main," even though it is now parallel to your direction of travel.
+After turning left, you will find CM V3.
+It invokes SI 3.
+Now you can now delete the Note, make a U-turn, then turn left onto Main, and you are now back on the turkey route.
 (A more detailed discussion of "parallel sign" gimmicks can be found under "Signs.")